VadimGush/raytracing/README.md

-# raytracing
+# Raytracing

-This project shows my first steps in raytracing.
-As you can see, I've chosen CUDA in order to proceed raytracing on GPU.
+This project shows my first steps into raytracing.
+The program just renders simple scene and save rendered image to PNG file.
+I've chosen CUDA to achieve high performance.

-The program renders scene into PPM image that can be opened by most of image viewers on Linux.